Niwahan/Portfolio/README.md

 ## Acknowledgments
 - Shadcn/ui for the beautiful UI components
 - Lucide for the icons
-- Tailwind CSS for the utility-first CSS framework
+- Tailwind CSS for the utility-first CSS framework.